Code-Platoon-Assignments/instagram_schema/README.md

 Visualize the schema using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/), or something similar.

 Implement the schema following the model of [cars database](https://github.com/echoplatoonew/cars_database).
-The `schema.sql` file should contain your table definitions, and `data.sql` will contain some dummy data (2 or three rows per table is fine).
+2 or three rows of dummy data per table is fine.
 If you don't want to make up the data yourself, you can try [this](https://www.mockaroo.com/).

 When you have your postgres container running with your database, write a few queries against it to make sure everything is working.